HTML: Foundation — Hyperlinks

 That is, using height on the <body> element, we can alter the height of the HTML document.

-A fairly large value, like 1000px, would lead to the document's height exceeding the viewport and thus cause a scroll bar to be rendered by the browser so that the user could see the entire document by means of scrolling it.
+A fairly large value, like 1000px, would lead to the document's height exceeding the viewport and thus cause a scroll bar to be rendered by the browser.
+This in turn would allow us to witness the effect of clicking on the link pointing to #anchor1.

 <body style="height: 1000px">